How to Become an Advisory Council Member?

 DEREK BRUCE was born on August 6, 2000.
-He is currently 14 and a freshman at Saratoga Springs High School.
+He is currently 15 and a sophomore at Saratoga Springs High School.
 He joined Youth Squared in August of 2014.
 He found interest in the organization the year before at a presentation of the Humanitarian Games, but put off joining sue to a busy schedule.
 He still has that busy schedule including Robotics Club, recreational sports, playing an instrument but has managed to find the time to fit it in.
 His goals of being in this organization are to help as much as he can for the Saratoga community and beyond.

 ALEX HITE is currently a junior at Saratoga Springs High School who enjoys playing basketball, skiing, and being outdoors.
 Alex originally got involved in Youth Squared due to his sister, Leah, who is a former member of the Advisory Board and current sophomore at Dartmouth College.
 It didn’t take long for him to realize how much he loved the organization and everyone in it.
 Alex says that it has been truly amazing to get the opportunity to understand what goes into promoting unity in a community and learning about the infrastructure behind how a city like Saratoga Springs stays as beautiful and amazing as it is.
 He believes that taking time out of your schedule, no matter how busy, to give back to your community is an excellent way to take a step back from your life, especially amidst the stress of high school, and truly be thankful for your surroundings.
 He looks forward to helping Youth Squared and his community for as long as he possibly can.